inneralien/inneralien.github.io/_posts/2021-04-23-Production-Lasering.markdown

 ---

 Sometimes people would ask me if I could do small production runs of various items.
-I cut man acrylic baseplates for PCB development systems, and a lot of wooden trinkets.
+I cut many acrylic baseplates for PCB development systems, and a lot of wooden trinkets.

 ![PCB Baseplate](/assets/weaver_robotics_pcb_mount.jpeg){:width="80%"}